craignicholson/docker-quickstart/03_Orchestration/README.md

 Run the application across all of the nodes, and we lose the granular control of # of replicas on the nodes.

-Check out the MODE it is global
+Check out the MODE it is global.  -mode global will send one service to all nodes join to the cluster.
+And you will not able to scale this because it is already replciated to all nodes, and you want be able to add more than one worker per node.

 ```bash
 docker service create --name testnginx -p 5901:8080 --mode global --detach=false nginx